hack4impact-upenn/member-bios/stephanie-shi.md

   role: Education Chair
 ---

-Stephanie is a freshman in the Jerome Fisher Program in Management and Technology studying Computer Science, Finance, and Statistics.
-Besides Hack4Impact, Stephanie is also involved in WeissLabs, Wharton Asia Exchange, and Wharton China Business Society.
-When Stephanie isn't busy designing or geeking out about [math](https://www.google.com/search?q=elliptic%20curves), she can usually be found eating instant ramen and/or watching TV.
+Stephanie is a sophomore in the Jerome Fisher Program in Management and Technology studying Computer Science, Management, and Statistics.
+Besides Hack4Impact, Stephanie is a TA for [CIS 160](http://www.cis160.com), one of Penn's introductory computer science classes, and is involved in WeissLabs, Wharton Asia Exchange, and Wharton China Business Society.
+Stephanie is passionate about design, math, and instant ramen.